 Here are 2 links to where you can purchase the paint online:

-Martha Stewart Frost Translucent Glass Paint, 2-Ounce, Beach Glass (Amazon affiliate)
+Martha Stewart Paint Set, 2-Ounce, Frost Translucent Glass Paints

 - Clean the glass with soap and water.
 Dry it.
 Then clean it again with rubbing alcohol.
 This removes an residual oil or residue.